prisma/prisma/docs/photon/migrating-from-typeorm.md

 ## 4. Setting up a connection

 In TypeORM, there are several ways to create a connection.
-The most simple and common way is to use `createConnection` and `createConnections` functions:
+The most common way is to use `createConnection` and `createConnections` functions:

 [index.ts](https://github.com/infoverload/migration_typeorm_photon/blob/typeorm/src/index.ts)
 ```ts